Ice Maker Not Making Ice – Frigidaire FFHB2750TS French Door Refrigerator

 Frigidaire 5304495519 Water Filter Assembly for Ice Maker

 This genuine Frigidaire water filter assembly is essential for maintaining proper water flow to your FFHB2750TS ice maker system.
-A clogged or old filter is one of the most common causes of ice maker failure in Frigidaire French door refrigerators.
+A clogged or old filter is one of the most common reasons for ice maker failure in Frigidaire French door refrigerators.
 This OEM part ensures compatibility with your specific model and helps restore ice production.
 Check current pricing on Amazon.